Sanlorenzo SD96 Luxury Motor Yacht Doubles Up in Asia

 URQUIOLA MAKES HER MARK

 Bernard Zuccon of Zuccon International was responsible the exterior of the three-deck SD96, one of several models he and the company have designed for the Italian builder.
+This forward view of the saloon shows the foldable dining table that can be stored in the bench, which has sliding backrests

 However, it was the decision by Sanlorenzo Chairman Massimo Perotti to have Urquiola handle the interiors that gave the model a distinct character, as she followed other interior designers including Dordoni Architetti, ACPV (Antonio Citterio Patricia Viel) and Piero Lissoni, Sanlorenzo’s Art Director since 2018.